FRESHWATER CONSERVATION ECOLOGY

 Meet current members of the lab...

 A fundamental goal of all our research is to provide conservation practitioners with objective information that can be used in decision making.
-Understanding how species interact with their environment (basic ecology) is necessary to predict how they will respond to environmental change - and can directly inform strategies (applied ecology) to address today's conservation challenges.
+Understanding how species interact with their environment is necessary to predict how they will respond to future scenarios and can directly inform strategies to address today's conservation challenges.

 Picture